bespoke-alpha/cli/README.md

 ### Part 1: Installation

 0. First and foremost install the build dependencies: [Git](https://git-scm.com/downloads) and [Go](https://go.dev/doc/install)
-1. Clone this repo: `git clone --depth 1 --recurse-submodules https://github.com/Delusoire/bespoke-cli`
+1. Clone this repo: `git clone github.com/Delusoire/bespoke-cli`
 2. Run `go build`, this will create a new `bespoke` executable in the working directory
 3. [optional] Add the `bespoke` executable to your PATH variable for ease of access.
     - On Windows, run the following in pwsh: